 The public becomes aware of the secret deal made on December 26 to sell Babe Ruth to New York for $125,000 (twice the amount ever paid previously for a player) is announced publicly.
 Harry Frazee, the cash-strapped owner of the Red Sox, also secures a $300,000 loan from the Yankees as part of the deal.

-In a surprising move, Uncle Sam decides to draft 37-year old Yankee right-hander Red Ruffing into the Army.
-As a 15-year old, the future Hall of Famer lost four toes on his left foot in a mining accident in Coalton, Illinois.
+In a surprising move, Uncle Sam decides to draft 37 year-old Yankee right-hander Red Ruffing into the Army, where he will be assigned to non-combative duty, tossing baseballs and leading the troops physical fitness training.
+The future Hall of Famer lost four toes on his left foot in a mining accident in Coalton, Illinois as a 15 year-old.

-The Tigers trade first baseman Rudy York to the Red Sox for infielder Eddie Lake.
-Lake will replace Skeeter Webb at shortstop, having two solid defensive years with Detroit before a broken finger relegates him to a utility role on the team, and York's offensive output, which includes 119 RBIs, will help to propel Boston to the American League pennant.
+The Tigers trade first baseman Rudy York to the Red Sox for infielder Eddie Lake, who will replace current shortstop Skeeter Webb with two solid defensive years before a broken finger relegates him to a utility role on the team.
+Boston's new first baseman offensive output, which includes 119 RBIs, will help to propel the club an American League pennant this season.

 Frank 'Trader' Lane assumes the post as the Kansas City A's general manager and executive vice president.
 The former GM of the Indians will be best remembered by Cleveland fans for his controversial swap last season of popular outfielder Rocky Colavito to the Tigers in exchange for Harvey Kuenn, a swap that gave rise to the Colavito Curse, believed to bring a series of unfortunate events to the Tribe over many decades.

 Adjacent to Colt Stadium, where the Colt .45s will play the first three seasons of their existence, construction begins on the Harris County Domed Stadium.
 The ballpark, the first enclosed ‘outdoor sport’ venue, will become known as the Astrodome, and will be dubbed the "Eighth Wonder of the World".

 Heading a limited partnership that includes Lester Crown, John DeLorean, and Nelson Bunker Hunt, George Steinbrenner, a Tampa ship builder, purchases the Yankees from CBS.
 'The Boss' will become a well-known owner due to his pursuit of expensive talent, well-publicized feuds with players and baseball's brass, and the frequent firing of GMs and managers.